 - Fewer accidents are expected in autonomous vehicles.
 They are meant mitigate human error by taking over when the driver fails to respond or see properly.

 - Self-driving cars are more expensive than both other types because the high-tech equipment costs a lot of money.

 - Car Insurance will therefore cost more too.
 However, it’s predicted that prices will eventually level off.

 - For the price you pay for self-driving features, there won’t be much difference in terms of wear-and-tear on the transmission.
 These cars are automatic and will have similar maintenance needs.

 No matter the trend on the road, you still need Auto Insurance to drive any car.
 Until cars become fully self-driving, paying Car Insurance is a fact of life for all car owners.
 While manufacturers may begin consolidating sales with insurance when vehicles are more responsible for accidents than their owners, that day has not yet come.
 For any type of car you choose to drive, contact an AIS Insurance Specialist at (855) 919-4247.
 You’ll get the best rates and the best coverage available with AIS.

 The information in this article was obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
-It is not intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here and the language contained therein will govern such policy.
-No warranty or appropriateness for a specific purpose is expressed or implied.